wpdrift/WPdrift-IO-/readme.txt

 == Frequently Asked Questions ==

-= Does WPDriftIO work with WordPress.com sites? =
+= Is it required to have an account on WPdrift IO to access available features? = Yes.
+It's required to have an account on [**WPdrift IO**](https://wpdrift.io?ref=wporg) to access available features.

-Nope.
-It works only with self-hosted WordPress sites.
+= Is it a paid service? =

-= Do I need a WPdrift IO account to use this plugin? = Yes, you do ([sign up here](https://wpdrift.io?ref=wporg)).
-It will still work but will really not be of much use to you without one.
+Yes.
+We are offering a 14-day free trial period for new accounts, you have to subscribe to a plan after the end of the trial period to continue receiving available features.

 == Screenshots ==